-Prior to fall 2012, the School Psychology program at CSULB was not a degree-granting program thus, students who entered the program without an earned master's degree in a behavioral science from an accredited university were admitted to the Joint School Psychology Credential and Educational Psychology Masters' Degree Program.
-A master's degree in a behavioral science is required to earn the Pupil Personnel Services Credential-School Psychology.
+Prior to fall 2012, the School Psychology program at CSULB was credential only program.
+Students entering the program without an earned master's degree in a behavioral science from an accredited university were admitted to the Joint School Psychology Credential and Educational Psychology Masters' Degree Program.
+A master's degree in a behavioral science is required to earn the Pupil Personnel Services Credential in School Psychology.
 The pre-2012 program consists of 9 prerequisite units and 48 units of core coursework, along with 12 units of coursework for completion of the Educational Psychology MA degree.
 A culminating activity, thesis or comprehensive exam, is required.
 Typically, the Master's Degree in Educational